YilinHuang666/C3D-ANIMATION/README.md

+# Prerequisite #
+Download C3Dserver installer from <https://www.c3dserver.com/> before execution.
+The C3Dserver installation application can be downloaded at no charge and will install on all 64-bit and 32-bit versions of Microsoft Windows from Vista through Windows 10 using the standard Microsoft user environment.

 # Execution #

 Download all the files into one folder, then run either general_slider.m or slider_animation.m depends on what you need.